mcgill-neurotech/2024/software/data_collection_platform/README.md

 # Data collection platform

-The following will guide you on how to run the data collection CLI.
+The following will guide you on how to run the data collection platform or CLI.

 ## Dependencies:

 Prerequisites:

 - Clone 2024 folder to vscode or IDE of choice
 - Conda installed on your system (https://docs.anaconda.com/free/miniconda/)
 - Pandas installed (within conda) 'pip install pandas'